Jesse Harris

-Jesse Harris (born October 24, 1969) is an American singer-songwriter, producer, and guitarist.
+Jesse Harris (born October 24, 1969) is an American songwriter, producer, and guitarist.
 He has worked with Norah Jones (whose version of his song "Don't Know Why" won him the Grammy for Song of the Year in 2003), Melody Gardot, Madeleine Peyroux, and Lizz Wright.

 Early life and education

 Harris and his twin sister were born in New York City.
 He attended Riverdale Country School in New York City.
 He graduated from Cornell University in 1991 with a Bachelor of Arts degree in English.

 Career

 Jesse Harris's music has been described as a "blend [of] folk, rock, jazz, and world rhythms."

 Harris gave guitar lessons and performed in musical groups before he formed the duo Once Blue with singer-songwriter Rebecca Martin.
 This was the first group he was in and his first experience writing for another singer.
-Once Blue released its self-titled debut on EMI Records in 1995 and nine additional songs were included in the album's re-release in 2003.
+Once Blue released its self-titled debut on EMI Records in 1995, and nine additional songs were included in the album's re-release in 2003.

 Harris signed as a songwriter with Sony Publishing in 1998 and then made three self-released recordings with his new band, The Ferdinandos, consisting of Harris, Tony Scherr, Tim Luntzel, and Kenny Wollesen.
 The band released two more albums on sublabels of Verve Records.
 Harris recorded three solo albums Mineral, Feel, and Watching the Sky on his own label, Secret Sun Recordings.